 - Ensure the security and care of these objects.

 2. Mandate and Operating Procedures for CAPP

-The college shall undertake a concerted effort to acquire gifts of works of art, as well as monetary gifts leading to the acquisition, care, and interpretation of works of art in public places.
+The College will undertake a concerted effort to acquire gifts of works of art, as well as monetary gifts leading to the acquisition, care, and interpretation of works of art in public places.

-The College shall consider the audience for such works to be the entire College community and shall take into account the mission of the institution, which will be reflected in the acquisition, siting, and interpretation process.
-Works of art shall be acquired for exhibition in public places following the guidelines established by the Middlebury Museum of Art for the acquisition of art for its collection.
+The College will consider the audience for such works to be the entire College community and will take into account the mission of the institution, which will be reflected in the acquisition, siting, and interpretation process.
+Works of art will be acquired for exhibition in public places following the guidelines established by the Middlebury Museum of Art for the acquisition of art for its collection.